 - Queen Elizabeth Park in Vancouver – the park is beautiful this time of year.
 Parking in the area is restricted, and the pitch and putt golf is closed, but the park itself is still open.
 Tennis court facilities have also reopened.

 - Pacific Spirit Regional Park – the walking trails on the UBC Endowment Lands are still a great place to experience nature and get exercise.

-- Rice Lake in North Vancouver – the parking lot at the nearby Seymour Demonstration Forest is still closed temporarily, as of mid-May, but the trails around the lake remain open.
+- Rice Lake in North Vancouver – the parking lot at the nearby Seymour Demonstration Forest has reopened and the trails around the lake remain open.

 - Rocky Point Park in Port Moody – the park is open, as are its walking and cycling trails.
-The outdoor pool and children’s playground, however, remain closed.
-Parking lots were also still closed as of mid-May).
+The outdoor pool, however, remains closed.

 - Rolley Lake – the provincial park north of Mission has reopened to the public for day-use.
 Campgrounds there back in operation as of June 1st.

-- Sasquatch Provincial Park – the park near Harrison Hot Springs reopened for day-use on May 14th.
-Camping facilities reopen on June 1st.
+- Sasquatch Provincial Park – the park near Harrison Hot Springs has reopened for both day-use and camping as of June 1st.

 - Shannon Falls – the provincial park near Squamish is open as of June 1st, 2020, after being closed for a few weeks.